 - SMSF advice: Financial advice for SMSFs is often necessary when setting up an SMSF, including when starting a super pension, and perhaps when developing and documenting the fund’s investment strategy, including deciding on your fund’s asset selection.
 This is a specialised area requiring advice from an experienced financial adviser.
 Note that accountants must hold an Australian Financial Services licence to provide SMSF product advice, although accountants can provide some SMSF-related advice without a licence.
-For more information on SMSF advice and accountants, see SuperGuide article SMSF advice: Is your accountant still allowed to help your fund?
+For more information on SMSF advice and accountants, see SuperGuide article SMSFs: What advice can an accountant provide?

 Reminder: If you are seeking tax advice (and many superannuation strategies involve taxation issues) about your personal situation, you will need to speak to an accountant who is a registered tax agent and for some types of tax advice, the accountant also needs to be licensed to provide financial advice.
 Alternatively, you will need to speak to a financial adviser who is registered with the Taxation Practitioners Board.

 Step 2: Check out free and affordable information services

 Believe it or not, there are places to get free or low-cost financial information, or low-cost advice – although it will not be tailored to your individual circumstances.
 Set out below are some free, or low-cost options: